isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 <td rowspan="1" colspan="1">
 <p>The <strong><a href="https://janegoodall.org.sg/" rel="noopener noreferrer nofollow" target="_blank">Jane Goodall Institute (Singapore) (JGIS)</a></strong> is
 the local chapter of the organisation founded by Dr. Jane Goodall to empower people to make a difference for all living things.
-We aim to inspire hope through action.
-Our vision is to promote a healthy planet where people make compassionate choices to live sustainably and in harmony with each other, the environment, and animals.</p>
+The booth will highlight JGIS' work in Singapore: Roots &amp; Shoots, the Raffles Banded Langur Citizen Science programme, Long-tailed Macaque Guarding and Ecotherapy, and share the message of harmonious coexistence between humans and wildlife.
+Look forward to interactive bingo and origami activities, and stickers as giveaways.</p>
 </td>
 </tr>
 <tr>